 Felitti had an insight: “What we had perceived as the problem ― major obesity ― was in fact, very frequently, the solution to problems that the rest of us knew nothing about.”

 (Buddhism has an incredible amount to teach us about letting go and healing.
 In our new eBook, we use iconic Buddhist teachings to provide no-nonsense suggestions for living a better life.
 Check it out here).

 A major study shows childhood trauma causes adult depression

 Felitti launched a massive program of research, funded by the Centers For Disease Control and Prevention.
 He wanted to discover how all kinds of childhood trauma affect us as adults.

 “He administered a simple questionnaire to 17,000 ordinary patients in San Diego, who were coming just for general health care – anything from a headache to a broken leg.
 It asked if any of 10 bad things had happened to you as a kid, like being neglected, or emotionally abused.
 Then it asked if you had any of 10 psychological problems, like obesity or depression or addiction.
 He wanted to see what the matchup was.”

-In the article Hari reveals that he had suffered severe cruelty from an adult as a child and explores his theories on why so many people who experience violence in childhood feel the same way and why it often leads them to self-destructive behaviour.
+In the article, Hari reveals that he had suffered severe cruelty from an adult as a child and explores his theories on why so many people who experience violence in childhood feel the same way and why it often leads them to self-destructive behavior.

 If you would like to know more, you can access his complete article here.